czhangy/UCLA-Core/Upper-Divs/CS-181/notes.md

         - If an NFA does not have any legal move to make at some step before reaching the end of the input string, then that nondeterministic computation doesn't accept

-        - If an NFA passes through one or more states on `ε` moves after reading the last input symbol, it accepts if any of the states visitied after the end of the input are accepting
+        - If an NFA passes through one or more states on `ε` moves after reading the last input symbol, it accepts if any of the states visited after the end of the input are accepting

     - We can extend the domain of the transition function to `δ*()` in exactly the same manner as we did for the DFA